Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = 1.3.0 =

-* Changed to include better instructions and inline help.
+* Includes clearer instructions and inline help.
+* Repairs how percentage markups are displayed.

 = 1.2.0 =